Advice not Given Book Summary I Dr. Mark Epstein

 6) Right Mindfulness

-• Developing mindfulness is like learning to ride a bicycle or walk on a tightrope, only much more frustrating.
+• Developing Mindfulness is like learning to ride a bicycle or walk on a tightrope, only much more frustrating.
 One keeps falling, even after years and years of effort.
 Right Mindfulness means having a light touch.

-Few Awesome Quotes from the book
+Here are a few Awesome Quotes from the book

 2) Just as no artist makes work identical to any other, no person’s development will look or feel the same as anyone else’s.